pablo4lvarez/pablo4lvarez/README.md

 - 🔭 I’m currently working on a Flutter Movile App with some friends.
 - 🌱 I’m currently learning Deep Learning in fastai.
+- 🤔 I’m interested a lot in Data Science and Analytics.

 ---